Javadyakuza/codeduel/README.md

 ## Project Description:

 CodeDuel is a dynamic platform designed to revolutionize the programming challenge experience by fostering a big community of "rivals" (question designers) and "daredevils" (problem solvers).
-It empowers rivals to create engaging challenges, rewards daredevils for their ingenuity, and fosters a culture of learning and collaboration and earning money 😉.
+It empowers rivals to create engaging challenges, rewards daredevils for their ingenuity, and fosters a culture of learning and collaboration. (and earning money 😉)

 ## In Progress Features: